 Students may complete more than one major concurrently by meeting the specific requirements for each major as set forth in the catalog.
+Students are not allowed to major in an interdisciplinary major and also double major in one of the concentrations of that interdisciplinary major.
 Each major will be listed on the student's transcript.
 If all majors are within the same degree program (e.g., B.A., B.S.), the student will receive only one degree and diploma.